mikebouck/MiniBus.Core/README.md

 # MiniBusCore

-A small .NET Core (Windows only due to MSMQ dependency) messaging library ported from MiniBus (.NET Framework only) by Steve Bate.
+A small .NET Core/Framework (Windows only due to MSMQ dependency) messaging library ported from MiniBus (.NET Framework only) by Steve Bate.
 Support for transactions, automatic retries, load balancing, JSON serialization, and more.
-Basically MiniBus but compilation target is .NET Standard.
+Basically MiniBus but compilation target is .NET Standard in addition to .NET Framework.
 Provides a simple and reliable way of integrating applications and services via message queues minus the complexity of a full-on ESB.

-* NOTE - MiniBusCore now appears as Mini.Bus.Core in NuGet package manager
+* NOTE - MiniBus.Core now appears as Mini.Bus.Core in NuGet package manager

 ## Features